jengalas/thesurveystation-jekyll/_posts/2006-01-10-chocolate-benchmarks.md

 Possible molding materials abound, depending on how much time you have to make the mold, what you plan to do with it, and how long you'd like to keep it.

-I chose Culinart's Silicone Plastique, a food-safe silicone molding compound, because I planned to use the molds for edibles.
+I chose Culinart's Silicone Plastique, a food-safe silicone molding compound, because I planned to use the molds for chocolate and other goodies.
 I also liked the fact that the silicone will produce flexible molds that are heat- and cold-resistant.

 ### a.
 Measure the molding compound
 {:.clearboth}